matwilso/matwilso.github.io/_drafts/sim2real.md

 Maybe we use some residual approach, but eventually I don't think that will matter.

+### Are current simulators like computer vision systems pre-2012?

+I would argue yeah.

+I hesitate a bit more here because hasn't physical modeling gotten us pretty damn far.
+If we can model rocket physics well enough to get us to the Moon and back safely, does't that show it works pretty damn well?

+My thought on that is that it is a very specific type of system.
+First you spend a lot of time studying that specific area of physics.
+But then you have control over the entire system.
+All of the interactions that you are modeling are there because you created them.
+You have exact models of all the objects because you built them.
+You create everything in the system.
+You don't have to deal with objects outside the system.

+This is not true of robotic systems.
+You are constantly dealing with objects and scenes you have never encountered before.
+All kinds of physical interactions that you cannot model.
+This requires a level of breadth and generality not required in areas where traditional physical modeling has prevailed in the past.

+For robotics as well, you might be able to model certain objects in enough detail.
+Certain scenarios.
+But it won't generalize.

+So I think there is a connection between this and CV pre-2012.
+There are some challenges that you just can't solve with manual modeling.
+Some things you need to step aside and let optimization handle.
+And if you want general systems that can handle all the variety of the real world, this is really the only chance you have.

+So in that sense, yeah.
+I would say the analogy is pretty good.

 ### Unnamed
 I think you can see that sim2real faces huge challenges.
 But they are just challenges.
 Challenges to be faced.